Mental Health Equity Lab Team

 Katherine Fox received her PhD in anthropology with a concentration in medical anthropology at SMU in 2022.
 She worked in the Myers Lab from 2014-2016, first as a research assistant and later as a manager of the Pathways to Care project.
 She received a dual B.A. in anthropology and Spanish from Indiana University of Pennsylvania, and her M.A. in anthropology from SMU.
 She is currently an Assistant Professor at Southern Oregon University.

 Matthew Hutnyan served as an Undergraduate Research Assistant from 2010-2021 and as Lab Manager from 2021-2022.
 He graduated Magna Cum Laude from SMU with a B.S. in Psychology and Healthy & Society.
 He is a member of Phi Beta Kappa.
 His research interests include social cognition and social functioning, serious mental illness, substance use, and prevention of and interventions for mental illness.
 In his free time, Matt volunteers with the North Texas Food Bank and enjoys hiking and cooking.
-He attends UT Southwestern Medical Center where he is pursuing a Ph.D. in Clinical Psychology.
+He currently attends UT Southwestern Medical Center where he is pursuing a Ph.D. in Clinical Psychology.

 Magnifique Neza visited the lab as a PhD candidate at Ecole des Haues Etudes en Sciences Sociales (the School for Advanced Studies in the Social Sciences) in Paris, France.
 As a research scholar at SMU, she worked on her dissertation with Dr. Myers.
 Her research focuses on the issues of mental health in Rwanda with a particular focus on trauma.
 Her interests include the impact of the genocide against the Tutsi in 1994 on Rwandans’ mental health.
 Since her time at SMU, Magnifique has returned to Paris to complete and defend her dissertation.